Endometriosis

 Clinical guidelines reference several approaches for this goal:

-- 1.Pain management with NSAIDs and hormonal treatments
+- 1.Pain management approaches with NSAIDs and hormonal medicines

-- 2.Hormonal therapy (combined pill, progestogens, GnRH analogues)
+- 2.Hormonal medicines including combined pill, progestogens, and GnRH analogues

-- 3.Laparoscopic surgery for diagnosis and treatment of lesions
+- 3.Laparoscopic surgery for diagnosis and lesion management

 Below are community-reported experiences with approaches for this same goal.